TMasoud/Machine-learning-based-assessment-of-the-tumour-immune-infiltrate/README.md

 ![Screenshot12](Images/Liver12.png)

 2. Annotate the detected cells using the available tools like brush, wand, etc in QuPath.
 Annotating more instances leads to more accurate classifiers.
+Live update option can help to see the class distributions and live predictions in QuPath.

 ![Screenshot13](Images/Liver13.png)